 We just spent all this time discussing why the TSH doesn't provide very much value, but it turns out that it does have some limited value.

-TSH can actually be very helpful in initially diagnosing hypothyroidism and (sometimes) helping to determine dosing of thyroid medication.
+TSH can actually be very helpful in initially diagnosing hypothyroidism and (sometimes) in helping to determine the ideal dose of thyroid hormone medication.

 The rate at which your TSH drops can be helpful in determining your total dose of thyroid hormone needed.